 You must set up the federation to execute the Active Directory PowerShell commands.
 Refer to the Microsoft Active Directory documentation online for more information.

 - Using the PowerShell console, set up immutable IDs for your users.
 Refer to the Microsoft PowerShell documentation for specific instructions.

 - Using the PowerShell console, configure your federated Active Directory domain with the information you downloaded from Google in Step 1 (either the IDP metadata file, or the certificate file, SSO URL, and Entity ID).
 Refer to the Microsoft PowerShell documentation for specific instructions.

 - Proceed to the next section to set up Google as a SAML identity provider (IdP).

-- Select the Office 365 item from the list.
+- Locate and click Microsoft Office 365 in the application list.
 The values on the Google IDP Information page automatically populate.

 - Click Next.